Guitar chords

 Cmaj7 chord

 By releasing the second string (B-string) we have got – as the picture above shows – the following notes: C, E, G, B and C. Cmaj7 could be considered as richer in sound than the ordinary C major.
-There are the same numbers of tones, but less duplicates tones in Cmaj7 (one) compared to C major (two).
+There are the same numbers of tones, but fewer duplicate tones in Cmaj7 (one) compared to C major (two).

-This group of chords are used in many music styles, but perhaps you associate the sound to melancholy ballads?
+This group of chords is used in many music styles, but perhaps you associate the sound to melancholy ballads?

 If we add the note D to the Cmaj7 chord we get yet another flavour: